-Grayson, ML, Stewardson, AJ, Russo, PL, Ryan, KE, Olsen, KL, Havers, SM, Greig, S, Cruickshank, M & Hand Hygiene Australia and the National Hand Hygiene Initiative 2018, 'Effects of the Australian National Hand Hygiene Initiative after 8 years on infection control practices, health-care worker education, and clinical outcomes: a longitudinal study.', The Lancet Infectious Diseases, vol. 18, pp. 1269-1277.View/Download from: UTS OPUS or Publisher's site
+Grayson, ML, Stewardson, AJ, Russo, PL, Ryan, KE, Olsen, KL, Havers, SM, Greig, S, Cruickshank, M & Hand Hygiene Australia and the National Hand Hygiene Initiative 2018, 'Effects of the Australian National Hand Hygiene Initiative after 8 years on infection control practices, health-care worker education, and clinical outcomes: a longitudinal study.', The Lancet Infectious Diseases, vol. 18, pp. 1269-1277.View/Download from: Publisher's site

 BACKGROUND:The National Hand Hygiene Initiative (NHHI) is a standardised culture-change programme based on the WHO My 5 Moments for Hand Hygiene approach to improve hand hygiene compliance among Australian health-care workers and reduce the risk of health-care-associated infections.
 We analysed its effectiveness.
 METHODS:In this longitudinal study, we assessed outcomes of the NHHI for the 8 years after implementation (between Jan 1, 2009, and June 30, 2017), including hospital participation, hand hygiene compliance (measured as the proportion of observed Moments) three times per year, educational engagement, cost, and association with the incidence of health-care-associated Staphylococcus aureus bacteraemia (HA-SAB).
 FINDINGS:Between 2009 and 2017, increases were observed in national health-care facility participation (105 hospitals [103 public and two private] in 2009 vs 937 hospitals [598 public and 339 private] in 2017) and overall hand hygiene compliance (36 213 [63·6%] of 56 978 Moments [95% CI 63·2-63·9] in 2009 vs 494 673 [84·3%] of 586 559 Moments [84·2-84·4] in 2017; p<0·0001).
 Compliance also increased for each Moment type and for each health-care worker occupational group, including for medical staff (4377 [50·5%] of 8669 Moments [95% CI 49·4-51·5] in 2009 vs 53 620 [71·7%] of 74 788 Moments [71·4-72·0]; p<0·0001).
 1 989 713 NHHI online learning credential programmes were completed.
 The 2016 NHHI budget was equivalent to AUD$0·06 per inpatient admission nationally.
 Among Australia's major public hospitals (n=132), improved hand hygiene compliance was associated with declines in the incidence of HA-SAB (incidence rate ratio 0·85; 95% CI 0·79-0·93; p≤0·0001): for every 10% increase in hand hygiene compliance, the incidence of HA-SAB decreased by 15%.
 INTERPRETATION:The NHHI has been associated with significant sustained improvement in hand hygiene compliance and a decline in the incidence of HA-SAB.
 Key features include sustained central coordination of ...

-Richards (Chair), M, Cruickshank, M, Cheng, A, Gandossi, S, Quoyle, C, Stuart, R, Sutton, B, Turnidge, J, Bennett, N, Buising, K, Cooper, C, Cooley, L, Ferguson, J, Gilbert, L, Greenough, J, Greig, S, Harrington, G, Howden, B, Iredell, J, Lum, G, Peleg, A, Rogers, B, Romanes, F & Waters, MJ 2017, 'Recommendations for the control of carbapenemase-producing Enterobacteriaceae (CPE): A guide for acute care health facilities: Australian Commission on Safety and Quality in Health Care', Infection, Disease and Health, vol. 22, no. 4, pp. 159-186.View/Download from: UTS OPUS or Publisher's site
+Richards (Chair), M, Cruickshank, M, Cheng, A, Gandossi, S, Quoyle, C, Stuart, R, Sutton, B, Turnidge, J, Bennett, N, Buising, K, Cooper, C, Cooley, L, Ferguson, J, Gilbert, L, Greenough, J, Greig, S, Harrington, G, Howden, B, Iredell, J, Lum, G, Peleg, A, Rogers, B, Romanes, F & Waters, MJ 2017, 'Recommendations for the control of carbapenemase-producing Enterobacteriaceae (CPE): A guide for acute care health facilities: Australian Commission on Safety and Quality in Health Care', Infection, Disease and Health, vol. 22, no. 4, pp. 159-186.View/Download from: Publisher's site

 © 2017 Australian Commission on Safety and Quality in Health Care Gram-negative bacteria that are resistant to antimicrobials, including carbapenems, have emerged as a significant global public health threat.
 Multidrug-resistant gram-negative bacteria, including carbapenemase-producing Enterobacteriaceae (CPE), place patients at risk of potentially untreatable infection.
 Australia has not reported a large number of CPE cases compared to Europe, North America, and the Middle East, creating an opportunity to prevent CPE from becoming established in Australia.
 An outbreak of Klebsiella pneumoniae carbapenemase in 2014 demonstrated there was variable testing, reporting, response to and communication of CPE.
 In response, the Australian Commission on Safety and Quality in Health Care formed a taskforce to assist health facilities to respond to the threat of CPE.
 Recommendations for state and territory health departments include coordinating a risk assessment, undertaking epidemiological and microbiological investigations, determining the requirement for control measures, and coordinating risk-communication activities.
 The response should take advice from experts in infectious diseases, microbiology, public health, infection prevention and control and epidemiologists.
 The guide aims to: • Alert healthcare professionals, health departments and hospital executives to the emerging threat of CPE in Australia• Recommend strategies to prevent, detect and contain CPE• Provide information and resources for hospital executives, healthcare professionals and consumers• Recommend laboratory screening and confirmation methods.The recommendations with rationale and commentary have been structured into sections depending on the burden of CPE in the health facility.
 The sections include: planning, preparing and prevention; CPE screening and surveillance; strategies to reduce CPE transmission; outbreak management; laboratory screening and confirmation methods.

-Shaban, RZ, Maloney, S, Gerrard, J, Collignon, P, Macbeth, D, Cruickshank, M, Hume, A, Jennison, AV, Graham, RMA, Bergh, H, Wilson, HL & Derrington, P 2017, 'Outbreak of health care-associated Burkholderia cenocepacia bacteremia and infection attributed to contaminated sterile gel used for central line insertion under ultrasound guidance and other procedures.', American Journal of Infection Control, vol. 45, no. 9, pp. 954-958.View/Download from: UTS OPUS or Publisher's site
+Shaban, RZ, Maloney, S, Gerrard, J, Collignon, P, Macbeth, D, Cruickshank, M, Hume, A, Jennison, AV, Graham, RMA, Bergh, H, Wilson, HL & Derrington, P 2017, 'Outbreak of health care-associated Burkholderia cenocepacia bacteremia and infection attributed to contaminated sterile gel used for central line insertion under ultrasound guidance and other procedures.', American Journal of Infection Control, vol. 45, no. 9, pp. 954-958.View/Download from: Publisher's site

 We report an outbreak of Burkholderia cenocepacia bacteremia and infection in 11 patients predominately in intensive care units caused by contaminated ultrasound gel used in central line insertion and sterile procedures within 4 hospitals across Australia.Burkholderia cenocepacia was first identified in the blood culture of a patient from the intensive care unit at the Gold Coast University Hospital on March 26, 2017, with 3 subsequent cases identified by April 7, 2017.
 The outbreak response team commenced investigative measures.The outbreak investigation identified the point source as contaminated gel packaged in sachets for use within the sterile ultrasound probe cover.
 In total, 11 patient isolates of B cenocepacia with the same multilocus sequence type were identified within 4 hospitals across Australia.
 This typing was the same as identified in the contaminated gel isolate with single nucleotide polymorphism-based typing, demonstrating that all linked isolates clustered together.Arresting the national point-source outbreak within multiple jurisdictions was critically reliant on a rapid, integrated, and coordinated response and the use of informal professional networks to first identify it.
 All institutions where the product is used should look back at Burkholderia sp blood culture isolates for speciation to ensure this outbreak is no larger than currently recognized given likely global distribution.